BradleyCodeU/bradleycodeu.github.io/_gdad/css/CssPuzzle2/instructions.md

 PROJECT DIRECTIONS:

   1. Replace the title and author.
+  1. Use bright colors for important/moving sprites.
+Use dull colors for background sprites.
   1. You MUST design your own 5x5 sprites for Background, Target, Wall, Hero, HeroWithSword, Sword, Key, Lock, Troll.
-  1. Use bright colors for important moving sprites.
-Use dull colors for background sprites.
-  1. Each level has 5 or more moving enemies to avoid.
+NONE of your finished sprites can look like this...
+        ```
+        00000
+        00000
+        00000
+        00000
+        00000
+        ```

   1. You MUST design 7 levels that gradually increase in difficulty/complexity.
 It MUST be possible to win.
+Each level should have increasingly more moving enemies to avoid.
   1. Do NOT re-use any of Mr Riley's example levels.
 Those examples are provided in order to show you how the game works and maybe give you ideas about what is possible.

 Here are some examples:

 ![The game as might appear when finished](/gdad\css\CssPuzzle2\zeldaExamples.png)

 When finished, click EXPORT.
 Turn in your finished HTML file.